tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 4 panels together per port at >2400Hz.

-Rather than call "SetPixel", you draw directly to a 24bpp or 32bpp buffer and then call this library's function map_byte_image_to_bcm() to translate the 24bpp RGB buffer to the bcm signal.
+Rather than call "SetPixel", you draw directly to a 24bpp or 32bpp buffer and then call this library's function map_byte_image_to_bcm() to translate the 24bpp RGB buffer to the BCM signal.
 The buffer that this function writes the BCM data is read from on another thread via the render_forever() method.

 The render_forever() method will run until scene->do_render is set to false.